piusnmuhumuza/software-engineering/BusinessEngineering/softwareEngineering.md

 This publication tries to break down most of the software-related concepts, practices, and topics that anyone in the business of [Software Engineering](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76) as well as enthusiasts should know about.

-### What is Software
+## What is Software

-**Software** is a set of _computer programs_ that enable a computer system (_hardware_) to perform specific tasks.
+Software is a set of _computer programs_ that enable a computer system (_hardware_) to perform specific tasks.
 Software runs on **hardware** which are the tangible components, or delivery systems that store and run the written instructions provided by the software to perform the actual work.

-**Computer programs** are a set of instructions/algorithms applied to various types of data that is used as a process of creating the software program with the help of a programming language.
+High-quality software was and is characterized with being highly dependable, safe, secure, reliability, efficient, usable, accessible, and maintainable.
+It is not feasible to achieve all these in any one software product but achieving some is possible.

 ### Characteristics of Software